 $2,710 / $7,000 = 38.7%

-This debt to income ratio would also be acceptable.
+This debt-to-income ratio would also be acceptable.

-Credit Report Requirements
+Minimum Credit Score Requirements

 Income Documentation